 Based on information gleaned from a survey of job postings for title examiners, abstractors and searchers found on CareerBuilder.com in July 2012, it is possible to obtain a job with only a high school diploma and a few years of related experience, although some employers prefer to hire candidates with a 2-year degree.
 An associate's degree program in paralegal studies can also prepare students for a career as a title abstractor, examiner or searcher.

-The BLS reported in 2015 that title examiners, abstractors and searchers earned a median annual salary of $44,370.
+The BLS reported in 2018 that title examiners, abstractors and searchers earned a mean annual salary of $51,380.
 The legal, insurance, real estate, government and oil and gas extraction industries employed the greatest number of workers in this career.
-The BLS projects little to no change in employment numbers for these professionals from 2014 to 2024.
+The BLS projects little to no change in employment numbers for these professionals from 2018 to 2028.

 With an associate's or bachelor's degree in paralegal studies it's possible to become a paralegal, assisting lawyers as they prepare for legal proceedings; court reporters document the proceedings in court, and need to have an associate's degree.
 Title examiners, abstractors and searchers track information about property ownership, zoning and other factors related to property ownership.
 Although a degree is not always required for this profession, employers prefer to hire individuals with at least an associate's degree.